 Revillo is a tiny town located in the state of South Dakota.
 With a population of 98 people and just one neighborhood, Revillo is the 137th largest community in South Dakota.
 Revillo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Revillo, you'll notice that it is more blue-collar than most other communities in America.
-72.58% of Revillo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Revillo is generally considered to be a blue-collar town.
+72.58% of the Revillo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Revillo is a town of production and manufacturing workers, farmers, fishers, or foresters, and managers.
 There are especially a lot of people living in Revillo who work in farm management occupations (14.52%), office and administrative support (11.29%), and management occupations (11.29%).

 The overall crime rate in Revillo is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.